 12. Complement or Contrast With Handles

-Handles can transform the look of a kitchen and shaker kitchens can be accessorised with handles in a variety of designs and finishes.
 Cup handles are one of the most popular choices for traditional and classic design schemes.
 Choose polished chrome for an authentic aesthetic or aged brass, bronze or copper to give your shaker a vintage, antique quality.
 Ornate ceramic or glass knobs are another perfect choice for a more vintage look.
 You could even use an eclectic mix of different handles sourced from antique stores.

 To design your very own shaker kitchen, contact KCA to speak with a friendly Design Consultant.
 Call us on 01344 883777 or book an appointment online.